-The rules were looser when the boys of eight to eleven were practicing.
-I’d get nearest the youngest ones who were closest to my size and imitate them, with a short stick for a sword.
-Start position: kneeling with my right knee up and foot planted, right elbow on the knee, left knee down but toes curled under, ready to spring up, left arm hanging straight down ready to pick up my sword, which is lying on the earth to my left.
-Spring up, picking it up under the guard my left hand, then grab it by the grip with my right, and “draw.”
-Or the various blows: stab at face, stab at guts, cut for neck, cut for thigh, then with a longer stick for a spear.
-I loved the feel of the motions.
+I’m too young to go onto the ground, but I can lurk among the columns to watch.
+When the men come and go, they tousle my hair with their big weapon-callused hands.
+I can get away with more when the boys of eight to eleven are practicing.
+Since before I can remember, I’ve been going nearest the smallest ones and imitating them, using sticks I find in the grove of Zeus for my sword.
+Start kneeling with my right knee up and foot planted, right elbow on the knee, left knee down but toes curled under, ready to spring up, left arm hanging straight down ready to pick up my sword, which is lying on the earth to my left.
+Spring up, pick it up under the guard with my left hand, then grab it by the grip with my right, and “draw.”
+Or the various blows: stab at face, stab at guts, cut for neck, cut for thigh.
+Then same with a longer cornel-wood stick for a spear.

-I didn’t qualify for a wooden sword, being barely seven.
-One day there was a lanky boy, a newbie, with brown hair in tight pin-curls and big ears that stuck out, a little Thessalian-looking.
-He was keeping his eyes straight ahead while he practiced the move as you’re supposed to, therefore not seeing his sword when it was not in his hand.
-I crept up behind the column nearest him and waited until the moment he put it down.
-I’d have to grab it clean; no way I’d win a tug-of-war with him, since he was a head taller than me.
-I ran away with it, giggles bursting out of me.
-“Wha... hey, hey!” he yelled in Thessalian Greek, sure enough.
+One day there’s a new boy, tall and lanky and Thessalian-looking, with brown hair in tight pin-curls and big ears that stick out.
+He’s keeping his eyes straight ahead as if there’s an enemy there while he practices the move, the way you’re supposed to, not looking at your sword on the ground as if you don’t know where it is.
+I creep up behind the column nearest him and wait until he’s just put it down, knowing I have to grab it clean; no way I’ll win a tug-of-war with him, since he’s a head taller than me.

 “Fine, I’m dead, you little sneak—give me that!
 Who do you think you are, being here with big boys?”